jedlimke/prairiefiregaming.com/DOCKER.md

 # Running Website Locally with Docker

-This document explains how to run the MNHSFL website locally using Docker, which provides an environment that closely matches GitHub Pages.
+This document explains how to run the Prairie Fire Gaming website locally using Docker.

 ## Prerequisites